wp-plugins/webphysiology-portfolio/readme.txt

 = 1.0.0 is the initial release =

 == Changelog ==

+= 1.3.2 =
+* in response to an issue with Thesis, changed the hook used to call function that sets css and scripts on pages with the webphysiology_shortcode
+* added support for Options page WEBphysiology social buttons
+* better isolated navigation controls by adding "webphysport_nav_top" and "webphysport_nav_bottom" classes. top and bottom classes will be deprecated in a later release.
+* added embedded portfolio CSS for new webphysport_odd_stripe and webphysport_even_stripe classes. odd and even classes will be deprecated in a later release.
+* moved the instantiation of the webphysiology shortcode to just the non-admin area of the plugin
+* enhanced the "has_shortcode" function to utilize a different method to obtain the current page's content as using "the_content()" was causing issues with some theme's page titling
+* since non-Pro STW cannot be sized like other images within the portfolio, updated ShrinkTheWeb code to get the largest image from STW that is <= the image width defined within the WEBphysiology Portfolio Options
+* to clean up IE7 and below Portfolio meta data layout a new stylesheet was created that defined CSS for the div's within the portfolio_meta classed div and then added negative bottom margin to these child div's to pull them together

 = 1.3.1 =
 * removed deprecated #portfolios ID from embedded stylesheet; was overlooked in version 1.2.7 when the stylesheet was updated